ocaml-multicore/multicoretests/README.md

 A functor `STM.AddGC` inserts calls to `Gc.minor()` at random points between the executed commands.

-I've used two examples with known problems to ensure that concurrency issues are indeed found as expected (aka. sanity check).
+We use two examples with known problems to help ensure that concurrency issues are indeed found as expected (aka. sanity check).
 For both of these a counter example is consistently found and shrunk: